John Y. Brown Jr.: Later political career

-On March 15, 1984, Brown filed as a candidate for the U.S. Senate seat held by Walter Dee Huddleston just hours before the filing deadline.
+On March 15, 1984, Brown filed to run as a candidate for the U.S. Senate seat held by Walter Dee Huddleston just hours before the filing deadline.
 Six weeks later, on April 27, he withdrew his candidacy, citing the effects of his serious illness and surgery from the previous year.

 In 1987, Brown again ran for governor, entering a crowded Democratic primary that included Lieutenant Governor Steve Beshear, former governor Julian Carroll, Grady Stumbo, and political newcomer Wallace Wilkinson.
 He entered the race late – filing his candidacy papers in late February before the primary election in late May.
 When Brown approached the state capitol to file his papers, Beshear met him outside the filing office and challenged him to an impromptu debate, but Brown declined.
 As Brown quickly became the frontrunner, Beshear attacked his lavish lifestyle in a series of campaign ads, one of which was based on the popular television show Lifestyles of the Rich and Famous.
 Other ads by Beshear played up Brown's ties to James P. Lambert, while still others claimed that Brown would raise taxes.
 Brown refuted Beshear's claims in ads of his own, and the battle between Beshear and Brown opened an opportunity for Wilkinson – who distinguished himself from the field by advocating for a state lottery – to make a late surge.
 He defeated Brown, his closest competitor, by a margin of 58,000 votes.